Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

 (SOUNDBITE OF SONG, "I'D RATHER LEAD A BAND")

-WAINWRIGHT: (Singing) You know that I haven't ambitions for lofty positions that wind up with the wealth of the land.
-I'll give you the throne that a king sat on for just a small baton, providing you included a band.
-If I could be the wealthy owner of a large industry, I would say not for me.
+WAINWRIGHT: (Singing) If I could be the wealthy owner of a large industry, I would say, not for me.
 I'd rather lead a band.
-If I could be a politician with a chance to dictate, I would say let it wait.
+If I could be a politician with a chance to dictate, I would say, let it wait.
 I'd rather lead a band.
-I'm rich as...
+I'm rich as old Croesus, my every care ceases, or if I've got 10 pieces in hand...
 Transcript provided by NPR, Copyright NPR.